glennmatlin/FIFE_manuscript/wopr/content/02_background.typ

 // and qualitative adjudication to explore alternative futures.

 == Artificial Intelligence for WarGames
-To help achieve our goal of bridging the gap between AI researchers and domain SMEs, we adopt the definition of “Artificial Intelligence” (AI) as “the use of computers to carry out tasks that previously required human intelligence”.
-(TODO:CITE RAND!). \ // @national_security_commission_on_artificial_intelligence_final_2021 @sayler_artificial_2019
+To help achieve our goal of bridging the gap between AI researchers and domain SMEs, we adopt the definition of “Artificial Intelligence” (AI) as “the use of computers to carry out tasks that previously required human intelligence”. ((TODO:CITE RAND!)). \ // @sayler_artificial_2019 @national_security_commission_on_artificial_intelligence_final_2021
-(TODO: Glenn needs to write here about the defintion of AI used, how it informed out survey scope, and then update the appendix survey definition etc. we should also link the appendix here as well!)
+((TODO: Glenn needs to write here about the defintion of AI used, how it informed out survey scope, and then update the appendix survey definition etc. we should also link the appendix here as well!))

 //@li_exploration_2025
 //@davis_artificial_2025